 Geotarget your emails based on the weather.
 For example, Seamless, the online food delivery service, sends geotargeted promotional emails during blizzards and thunderstorms in NYC.
 Seamless knows New Yorkers would rather stay inside during bad weather, so they send special offers to subscribers in their New York geo.

-Keep it non-creepy and human, though.
+Word of caution: Keep it non-creepy and human.
 This is a great touch and it’s likely the subscriber will remember when and why they signed up to hear from you and will be more likely to stay on your list, as well.

 So you have big goals for email personalization, but where can you get the data you need to personalize effectively?
 At a minimum, you already have email addresses and geolocation information stored in your email list.
 And probably first name, too.

-Like A/B testing subject lines, if you are sending emails, you should be segmenting them.
+Like A/B testing subject lines, if you’re sending emails, you should be segmenting them.

-The more relevant and targeted your email communications are, the more likely people will be to open them.
+The more relevant and targeted your email communications are, the more likely people will be to engage with them.
 There are many ways to segment your email campaigns.
-In fact, a few simple updates to a “generic” email may be all it takes to improve the relevancy of your emails and increase open rates.
+In fact, a few simple updates to a generic email may be all it takes to improve the relevancy of your emails and increase open rates.

 You can segment by: